 Software and app

 There are also a lot of pros related to its software.
-It has virtual barriers, 3D mapping, multi-level mapping, a best-in-class virtual assistant, live home monitoring, and all the scheduling and cleaning-related features you could want, like room select, zone cleaning, and a lot more.
+It has virtual barriers, 3D mapping, multi-level mapping, a best-in-class virtual assistant, live home monitoring, and all the scheduling and cleaning-related features you could want, like room selection, zone cleaning, and a lot more.

 What could be improved?